SS Koombana: Building, registration and identification

 Koombana was the first passenger and cargo ship to be designed and built exclusively for the Western Australian coastal service.
 Her purpose was to develop trade with the northwest of the State.
 She was built under the British Corporation shelter deck rules, to carry first and second class passengers, many head of cattle, general cargo, and refrigerated cargo.

 The Adelaide Steamship Co was the main operator of coastal shipping between Fremantle and the northwest coast when it ordered Koombana.
 Since 1900 the Bullarra had worked the route.
 Koombana was to be her far larger replacement.
 She was specially designed for the semi-tropical climate of the northwest coast.

-Alexander Stephen and Sons built Koombana at their Linthouse shipyard in Glasgow as yard number 429.
+Alexander Stephen & Sons built Koombana at their Linthouse shipyard in Glasgow as yard number 429.
 She was launched on 27 October 1908 by Mrs S Elgar, wife of one of the Adelaide Steamship Company's superintendents in Britain.
 Company policy was to give each of its ships a name from a local aboriginal language.
-At the suggestion of the Premier, Newton Moore, the ship was named Koombana, after Mr Robert Forrest's Koombana Mill, near Bunbury, Western Australia.
+At the suggestion of the Premier, Newton Moore, the ship was named Koombana, after Robert Forrest's Koombana Mill, near Bunbury, Western Australia.
 "Koombana", first recorded by John Arrowsmith in 1838 as "Koombanah", is the Noongar name of a bay near Bunbury, now called Koombana Bay.
 "Koombana" may mean bay ("ana") of spouting whales ("koomba"), and also "calm and peaceful".